 That’s why this book can be such a valuable resource to all educators—both seasoned and new teachers alike.
 Teachers will receive the most important foundations to conduct fair and effective assessments.
 They will receive multiple insights and strategies concerning the best ways to assess in multiple circumstances.
 And they will learn the best strategies for testing, grading, and giving feedback, as well as how to teach students to be better at self-assessing their own progress.

-You will receive the following lessons.
-Each lesson is followed by a journaling activity:
+Each lesson is followed by a journaling activity.

 Knowing What To Measure

 You Must Measure What Matters The 4 C's Of Assessment Caught Red-Handed: Five Pieces Of Evidence We Can't Ignore Nine Techniques For Using Assessment To Improve Learning The Paramount Importance Of Sequence Six Assessment Mistakes You Must Avoid Staying On The Right Side Of Excellence

 Design Questions To Get The Learning You Seek Techniques To Check Comprehension As You Teach Practice: It Must Be Appropriate Student "Closure" Of Lessons Provides Us With An Accurate Check Of Comprehension Student Engagement: Six Things To Look For What You Need To Know To Assess Creativity In Your Classroom Five Great Sentences To Measure Durable Learning

 Finding Nuggets In Mounds Of Data Digest Data In Bite-Sized Doses Using Perception Data To Change Your Thinking

 Getting Students To Look At Themselves Teach Students When And How To Ask For Help Nurture And Assess Self-Discipline In Students